PsychicDonut/CIT_261/README.md

 * Help someone learn or understand machine learning vocab
 * Be able to do simple calculations

+This is written in HTML5, CSS, and Javascript.

 This project ran in parallel to the Quakes activity that we did in class.
 The main reason for this is to better understand how to split up the code in an effective manner and to have everything working together fluidly.
 Some of the first problems that hit were fully understanding what each of the JS files does and how to make the controller and the view JS files work together.
 This